My Chef's Apron

 My favorite lassi bursts with sweet mango flavors balanced with slightly tangy notes and is super creamy.

-This healthy and super easy homemade vegan mango lassi is an alternative twist to any traditional recipe and one that you can experiment with and change according to your tastebuds.
+This healthy and super-easy homemade vegan mango lassi is an alternative twist to any traditional recipe and one that you can experiment with and change according to your taste buds.

 How to choose ripe mangoes?